supabase-community/pg-gateway/README.md

 });
 ```

-`PostgresConnection` exposes a number of options and hooks as it's second argument:
+`PostgresConnection` exposes a number of options and hooks as its second argument:

 ### `serverVersion`